berlix/csv-kotlin/README.md

 [![Release](https://img.shields.io/github/v/release/berlix/csv-kotlin.svg)](https://github.com/berlix/csv-kotlin/releases)

-The motivation for creating this library is to have a CSV reader/writer for Kotlin/JVM which is
+The motivation for creating this library is to have a CSV reader/writer for Kotlin/JVM which is clean, lean, well tested, fast, extensible, and convenient.
-* clean,
-* lean,
-* well-tested,
-* fast,
-* extensible,
-* convenient.

 The library exposes a straightforward interface that relies on standard Kotlin idioms.
 It has no dependencies other than the Kotlin standard library.